-Materials included in the Thesis Deposit to the Graduate College are kept in the Main Library repository, as is a copy of the archival video of your thesis.
-The thesis paper used for the purposes of your Oral Defense is not kept in the library.
-Once your thesis paper has been revised and approved by your Thesis Chair following your Oral Defense, please provide the final version of your paper to the Department for the MFA library.
+Materials included in the Thesis Deposit to the Graduate College are kept in the Main Library (https://guides.lib.uiowa.edu/iro), as is a copy of the archival video of your thesis.
 The Department bears no responsibility for keeping the final version of your thesis paper safe.
 Please make every effort to keep copies of this paper yourself so it is available if you need it for any reason following your graduation from the program.